.jpg)

 -

-Restrict the cat to just one area of the house for the first few weeks.
+Initially, limit the cat's space: Restrict the cat to one area of the home during the adjustment period.

 -